Buenos Aires | Taxi to a Tango

 In between dance segments, a gorgeous, glittery, chanteuse sang her heart out.

-The costumes, the fancy footwork, the music…I didn’t care if it was a show for tourists because it was fabulous.
+The costumes, the fancy footwork, the music…I didn’t care if it was a show for tourists, because it was fabulous.

-And then it was over, and, as quickly as I had been ushered in, the crowd was shuffled back out through the restaurant and onto the sidewalk.
+And then it was over, and, as quickly as I had been ushered in, the crowd was shuffled back out through the restaurant and onto the sidewalk, where vans waited to take everyone back to their hotels.

 Maybe it’s not so bad to be a tourist sometimes . . . at least I didn’t have to take another taxi.